Short-eared dog: Occurrence and environment

 The short-eared dog can be found in the Amazon rainforest region of South America (in Brazil, Bolivia, Peru, Colombia, Ecuador and possibly Venezuela).
 There is a single report of "three slender, doglike animals" of this species sighted in the Darien region of Panama in 1984 by German biologist Sigi Weisel and a native Embera-nation Panamanian; this rare species' presence in Panama is possible because of "the continuous mass of forest habitat that covers this region".
 It lives in various parts of the rainforest environment, preferring areas with little human disturbance.
 It lives in both lowland forests known as Floresta Amazônica and terra firme forest, as well as in swamp forest, stands of bamboo, and cloud forest.
-It is a solitary animal and prefers moving in trees away from human and other animal interactions.
+It is a solitary animal and prefers to remain under tree-cover, avoiding both human and other animal interaction.

 Appearance

 The short-eared dog has short and slender limbs with short and rounded ears.
 It has a distinctive fox-like muzzle and bushy tail.
 Its paws are partly webbed, helping adapt it to its partly aquatic habitat.

 Its fur ranges from dark to reddish-grey, but can also be nearly navy blue, coffee brown, dark grey, or chestnut-grey to black, and the coat is short, with thick and bristly fur.
 It has a somewhat narrow chest, with dark color variation on the thorax merging to brighter, more reddish tones on the abdominal side of the body.